rickstaa/stable-learning-control/docs/source/control/running.rst

 Using custom environments
 =========================

-There are two methods for adding custom environments to the MLC package.
+There are two methods for adding custom environments to the BLC package.
 The first and easiest way is to make use of `OpenAi gym`_ it's internal module import
 mechanism:

 .. parsed-literal::

-    python -m machine_learning_control.run sac --env custom_env_module:CustomEnv-v0
+    python -m bayesian_learning_control.run sac --env custom_env_module:CustomEnv-v0

 This imports the ``custom_env_module`` and then looks for the ``CustomEnv-v0`` in this environment.